U.S. Treasury says consumer leases can qualify for EV tax credits

 Toyota Motor 7203.T said earlier "the lack of criteria to qualify for (commercial credits) could undermine the IRA's goals to expand domestic production of EV batteries and maintain America's energy independence."

 That law lifts the 200,000-vehicle per manufacturer cap that had made Tesla TSLA.O and General Motors GM.N ineligible for EV tax credits starting Jan.
-1. Treasury will release an initial list of eligible 2023 EVs Thursday and expects a more comprehensive list by Saturday.
+1. The Internal Revenue Service released an initial list of eligible 2023 EVs Thursday that includes Ford Motor F.N, Rivian RIVN.O, Chrysler-parent Stellantis STLA.MI and Nissan 7201.T EVs for the consumer tax credit and plans to release a more comprehensive list by Saturday.

 On Dec.
-19, Treasury said it would delay until March releasing proposed guidance on required sourcing of EV batteries, which means some EVs that do not meet the new requirements may have a brief window of eligibility in 2023 before battery rules take effect.
+19, Treasury said it would delay until March releasing proposed guidance on required sourcing of EV batteries.
+This means some EVs that do not meet the new requirements may have a brief window of eligibility in 2023 before battery rules take effect.

 Half the credit is contingent on at least 40% of the value of the critical minerals in the battery having been extracted or processed in the United States or a country with a U.S. free-trade agreement, or recycled in North America, a percentage requirement that rises annually.